davidjohnbaker1/davidjohnbaker/content/about.md

 ---
-date: "2023-11-09"
+date: "2024-04-15"
 title: About
 type: section
 ---

-I'm a postdoc at the [Music Cognition Group](https://www.mcg.uva.nl/) at the [University of Amsterdam](https://www.uva.nl/).

-I'm interested in music, theory, and the sciences.
+I'm in a transition period of my career.
+I spent the last six years working as an academic in the UK and Europe.
+In May of 2024 I will be moving to Maine and looking for work.

+I will be updating my CV and resume in the coming weeks.

 If you want ...